FREE Case Review (866) 588-0600

 BMW Issues ‘Do Not Drive’ Warning Over Recalled Takata Airbags: GMA News Video

-“These vehicles are 17 to 22 years old, and the risk to vehicle occupants is dire,” NHTSA said.
-“These are some of the oldest Takata air bags under recall and have an extremely high probability of failure during a crash.”
+“These vehicles are 17 to 22 years old, and the risk to vehicle occupants is dire,” NHTSA stated.
+“These are some of the oldest recalled Takata airbags and have an extremely high probability of failure.”

 Previous BMW Airbag Recalls